grayad/timed-quiz-game/README.md

 # timed-quiz-game

 ## Purpose
-A website to quiz users on JavaScipt knowledge and save highscores to compare.
+A website to quiz users on JavaScipt knowledge and save high scores to compare.

 ## Built With
-*HTML
+- HTML
-*CSS
+- CSS
-*Javascript
+- Javascript

 ## Website
 https://grayad.github.io/timed-quiz-game/